Clinical Policy Bulletin: Ambulatory Assist Devices: Walkers, Canes, and Crutches

-Aetna considers canes and crutches medically necessary durable medical equipment (DME) for members with conditions causing impaired ambulation, and there is a potential for ambulation.
+Aetna considers canes, quad canes, and crutches medically necessary durable medical equipment (DME) for members with conditions causing impaired ambulation, and there is a potential for ambulation.

 Consistent with Medicare policy, Aetna does not consider axillary (under-arm), articulated, spring-assisted crutches medically necessary because the clinical value of these specialized crutches have not been established.

 Aetna considers a standard walker and related accessories medically necessary DME if both of the following criteria are met: